-Prerequisites: Culinary Arts 1 and 2 Grades: 11 Length: 1 Year Course #: HMV0170 This Pinellas Technical College cour
+Prerequisites: Culinary Arts 1 and 2

+Grades: 11 Length: 1 Year Course #: HMV0170

 This Pinellas Technical College course includes front-of-the-house and back-of-the-house duties, proper receiving and storage of food, and application of basic nutrition to menus and recipes.
 Content also includes the study of basic ingredients, and the preparation of fruits and vegetables in stocks, soups, salads and sandwiches, and an introduction to the bakery.